joannakl/aps_s20/_includes/daily/week5.markdown

 ### Assignment

-Due Sunday, Feb 28:
+Due Sunday, March 7:
 - problem set posted on Brightspace

-Due Wednesday, March 3:
+Due Wednesday, March 10:
-- provide feedback and comments for the presentations done on Feb 24 and Feb 25 (your comments should be about the presentation itself and the proposed solutions; they should be made under the Ed post created by the presenter)
+- provide feedback and comments for the presentations done on March 3 and March 4 (your comments should be about the presentation itself and the proposed solutions;
+they should be made under the Ed post created by the presenter)

 Ongoing: